CamilaSCodes/data-structure-project/README.md

 * Displaying all users from the selected DDD, performing all three available traversal techniques to search the Tree;
 * Displaying the complete directory by DDD, sorted by phone number and name.

+In addition to the code, the repository includes a PDF report providing comprehensive information and explanations about the developed program.
+This report elucidates the utilized structures and functions, detailing the rationale behind their incorporation at each developmental stage.